About ginsudo

 ginsudo means “the way of Ginsu” – like judo means “the gentle way” and jeet kune do means “the way of the intercepting fist.”
+Ah, but what is my way, you ask?
+I’ll state my case, of which I’m certain.

 Speaking of the knife guys, “Ginsu” is my actual name, and it has nothing to do with my metaphorical sharpness.
-It’s a not-terribly-uncommon Korean name, and I was born long before the legendary late-night infomercial ever aired.
+It’s a not-terribly-uncommon Korean name, and I was born before the legendary late-night infomercial ever aired.
 The “G” in my name is a soft “g” as in gin-and-tonic, not a hard “g” as in gimlet.
 So I don’t ever want to hear from the knife guys, unless it’s for the sort of accommodating letter they wrote to Miss Ginsu (no relation).

 About this blog: There isn’t much of a consistent theme to this blog.
 Many posts select a single page in sequence from The Great Gatsby, noting my favorite phrase or sentence on that page, never more than one sentence.
 If the page is especially chock full o’ goodness, I may discuss alternatives, but I’ll still pick a favorite.
 I can’t say I have good reasons for doing this, but I do have some reasons.